The commutator of the Cauchy--Szeg\H{o} Projection for domains in $\mathbb C^n$ with minimal smoothness: weighted regularity: Abstract

 \section{Abstract}

-Let $D\subset\C^n$ be a bounded, strongly pseudoconvex domain whose boundary $bD$ satisfies the minimal regularity condition of class $C^2$.
-A 2017 result of Lanzani \& Stein \cite{LS2017} states that the Cauchy--Szeg\H{o} projection $\Sopo$ {maps $L^p(bD, \omega)$ to $L^p(bD, \omega)$ continuously} for any $1<p<\infty$ whenever the reference measure $\omega$ is a bounded, positive continuous multiple of induced Lebesgue measure.
-Here we show that $\Sopo$ (defined with respect to any measure $\omega$ as above) satisfies explicit, optimal bounds in $L^p(bD, \Op)$, for any $1<p<\infty$ and for any $\Op$ in the maximal class of \textit{$A_p$}-measures, that is $\Omega_p = \psi_p\sigma$ where $\psi_p$ is a Muckenhoupt $A_p$-weight and $\sigma$ is the induced Lebesgue measure.
-As an application, we characterize boundedness in $L^p(bD, \Op)$ {with explicit bounds}, and compactness, of the commutator $[b, \Sopo]$ for any $A_p$-measure $\Omega_p$, $1<p<\infty$.
-We next introduce the notion of holomorphic Hardy spaces for $A_p$-measures, and we characterize boundedness and compactness in $L^2(bD, \Ot)$ of the commutator $\displaystyle{[b,\SopO]}$ where $\SopO$ is the Cauchy--Szeg\H{o} projection defined with respect to any given $A_2$-measure $\Ot$.
-Earlier results rely upon an asymptotic expansion and subsequent pointwise estimates of the Cauchy--Szeg\H o kernel, but these are unavailable in our setting of minimal regularity {of $bD$}; at the same time, recent techniques \cite{LS2017} that allow to handle domains with minimal regularity, are not applicable to $A_p$-measures.
-It turns out that the method of {quantitative} extrapolation is an appropriate replacement for the missing tools.
+Let $D\subset\C^n$ be a bounded, strongly pseudoconvex domain whose boundary $bD$ satisfies the minimal regularity condition of class $C^2$, and let $\Sopo$ denote the Cauchy--Szeg\H{o} projection defined with respect to (any) positive continuous multiple $\omega$ of induced Lebesgue measure for the boundary of $D$.
+We characterize compactness and boundedness (the latter with explicit bounds) of the commutator $[b, \Sopo]$ in the Lebesgue space $L^p(bD, \Op)$ where $\Omega_p$ is any measure in the Muckenhoupt class $A_p(bD)$, $1<p<\infty$.
+We next fix $p =2$ and we let $\SopO$ denote the Cauchy--Szeg\H{o} projection defined with respect to (any) measure $\Ot \in A_2(bD)$, which is the largest class of reference measures for which a meaningful notion of Cauchy-Leray measure may be defined.
+We characterize boundedness and compactness in $L^2(bD, \Ot)$ of the commutator $\displaystyle{[b,\SopO]}$.